Rebalance the indexer cluster

 View status of data rebalancing

-To see whether data rebalancing is running, run this CLI command on the master node:
+To see whether data rebalancing is running, run this CLI command on the manager node:

 splunk rebalance cluster-data -action status

-You can also use the master dashboard to view rebalancing status.
-See Use the master dashboard to initiate and configure rebalancing.
+You can also use the manager dashboard to view rebalancing status.
+See Use the manager dashboard to initiate and configure rebalancing.

 Configure the data rebalancing threshold